 your name, address, contact details and an email address to invoice;

+details of CEO, CFO, Finance Manager and Commercial Manager, and those of your Affiliates;

+the previous 3 years of audited financial statements, or if unaudited, the previous 3 years of financial statements or management accounts and thereafter you must give us annual audited financial statements in each year you use our facilities and services at the Airport;

+details of any material legal disputes or proceedings against the airline and your Affiliates;

+any other information we may reasonably request to enable us to determine your creditworthiness and ability to perform your obligations under these conditions;

-evidence that you have a security program that meets the requirements of our security arrangements and any relevant requirements under the Aviation Transport Security Act 2004, Aviation Transport Security Regulation 2005 and other legislation;
+evidence that you and your Affiliates have a security program that meets the requirements of our security arrangements and any relevant requirements under the Aviation Transport Security Act 2004 (Cth), Aviation Transport Security Regulation 2005 (Cth), and other legislation as amended or replaced from time to time;

-evidence that you have in place emergency procedures in connection with all potential threats to passengers, cargo and our facilities and services at the Airport at least to the standard required to comply with our Airport emergency procedures;
+evidence that you and your Affiliates have in place emergency procedures in connection with all potential threats to passengers, cargo and our facilities and services at the Airport at least to the standard required to comply with our Airport emergency procedures;

 the names, addresses, telephone number, email and all other contact details of your key personnel we can contact at any time about emergencies, security, operational or financial matters in connection with you using our facilities and services at the Airport;

-upon request, copies of the current certificates of insurance policies you hold that are consistent with the requirements of Schedule 1 and confirmation that these policies will remain current at all times when you are using our facilities and services at the Airport;
+upon request, copies of the current certificates of insurance policies you and your Affiliates hold that are consistent with the requirements of Schedule 1 and confirmation that these policies will remain current at all times when you are using our facilities and services at the Airport;

+the names, addresses, telephone numbers, email addresses and all other contact details of your ground handling agents;

-ground handling arrangements for operating crew, passengers and cargo;
+details of ground handling arrangements for operating crew, passengers and cargo;

-arrangements for the removal of stationary aircraft;
+details of arrangements and a list of equipment for the removal of stationary aircraft;

-details of the type, registration, configuration and MTOW of each aircraft which you intend to use at the Airport;
+details of the type, registration, configuration and MTOW(including noise category and engine / air frame combination) of each aircraft which you intend to use at the Airport;

+guarantee of origin certificates in respect of any sustainable aviation fuel acquired for use at the Airport;

-a completed Customer Credit Application form (see Schedule 2); and
+a completed Customer Credit Application form (see Schedule 2).
+You agree to provide us with the details of any changes to the information you have provided in the Customer Credit Application Form within 30 days of such change; and

-a completed Notification of Aircraft Details form (see Schedule 3) for all your General Aviation and other non-regular public transport operations aircraft which are likely to be using our facilities and services at the Airport.
+a completed Notification of Aircraft Details form (see Schedule 3) for all your aircraft which are likely to be using our facilities and services at the Airport.

-Provision of a bank guarantee
+Provision of Security

-We may, by written notice to you, require you to provide a bank guarantee in the form required under this clause 3 (Bank Guarantee).
+We may, by written notice to you, require you to provide us with:

+a bank guarantee in the form required under this clause 3 (Bank Guarantee); or

+a security deposit in the form of a cash payment (Security Deposit); or

+any combination of them,

+(Security).

-The Bank Guarantee must 3.3satisfy the following requirements:
+The Bank Guarantee must be an irrevocable and unconditional undertaking for the amount specified by us under clause 3.3 and must satisfy the following requirements:

-it must be unconditional;

-the amount of the Bank Guarantee will be as determined from time to time in accordance with clause (c); and

-the form of the Bank Guarantee must otherwise be acceptable to us.
+be issued by the Commonwealth Bank of Australia, National Australia Bank, Westpac Banking Corporation or the Australian and New Zealand Banking Group (unless otherwise agreed by us);

+be in a form and on conditions acceptable to us;